 - Cost to send money: Varies based on currency, amount, and location.

-Western Union is a well-known money transfer company that now offers a digital payments app for sending smaller amounts.
 Users can send up to $500 daily through Western Union to over 200 countries around the globe.

 The app is available on iOS or Android devices, and accounts can be funded via bank account, debit card, or credit card.
 Currency exchange rates are available in real-time within the app, and it also offers international bill pay as well.
 And you can send money directly through the Western Union mobile wallet to users in supported countries who also have the wallet installed.